Skip to main content

 Execute Hello world

-The QtCreator takes care about all the necessary configuration, sets up the build environment correctly and also prepends dependency libraries on the path on Windows and on the LD_LIBRARY_PATH on Linux.
+The QtCreator takes care of all the necessary configurations, sets up the build environment correctly, and also prepends dependency libraries on the system path on Windows and on the LD_LIBRARY_PATH on Linux.

 To execute the HelloWorld example press Ctrl + r.